node-red/cookbook.nodered.org/mqtt/subscribe-to-topic.md

 variable value into that property of the node.
 This does allow the topic to be changed, although doing so does require a restart of Node-RED to pickup changes to the environment variable.

-You can of course use MQTT wildcards, + for a single topic level or # for multiple.
-This allows you to receive multiple topics with a single subscribe node.
-The message will be delivered with `msg.topic` set to the actual topic received.
+You can also use MQTT wildcards, `+` for a single topic level or `#` for multiple.
+This allows you to receive multiple topics with a single node.
+The messages will be sent from the node with `msg.topic` set to the actual topic received.